ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Rationale:**

 We replaced the term "trade-off for" with "the acknowledgement of" because POW is actually the most secure consensus system in the world, therefore it is not doing any trade-offs reducing security for the possibility of 51% attacks.
-POS and POA systems have orders of magnitude lower security, and those are the systems who did trade-offs significantly making them less safe in exchagge for saving trees or scalability.
+POS and POA systems have orders of magnitude lower security, and those are the systems who did trade-offs significantly making them less safe in exchange for saving trees or scalability.

 We added a phrase at the end of this section that explains that ETC is much less vulnerable to 51% attacks.